SeaEval/SeaEval/README.md

 ## Change log

+- **Dec 2024**: Add Model-as-judge to inference in a batch manner for MCQ questions.
+Speech up to 5 times for model-as-judge period.
 - **Aug 2024**: It is non-trivial to evaluate the generated text with the reference.
 For multiple choice questions, we changed the evaluation metric for the text generation tasks to Model-as-judge.
 - **July 2024**: We are building SeaEval v2!
 With mixed prompts templates and more diverse datasets. v1 moved to [v1-branch](https://github.com/SeaEval/SeaEval/tree/SeaEval_v0.1).